PlanetLive/PlanetLive.github.io/README.md

 ## Using Github Copilot to implement Serverless API on AWS

-Steps from [video](https://www.youtube.com/watch?v=t7vLF9d7gSU) by Pedram Hamidehkhan
+Additions to steps from [video](https://www.youtube.com/watch?v=t7vLF9d7gSU) by Pedram Hamidehkhan

 Start a new project by choosing "File > Open..." and create a New Folder (mycopilot).
 This will be your project root.